SSODelta/DELTA/README.md

     red.toLMS().toString();  //LMS:  [17.8824, 3.4557, 0.02996]
     red.toYIQ().toString();  //YIQ:  [0.299, 0.596, 0.211]

-To preserve compatibility with existing Java-methods, the DELTA Color-library makes it easy to convert to java.awt.Color.
+To preserve compatibility with existing Java-methods, the DELTA Colour-library makes it easy to convert to java.awt.Color.
 So we can for instance do:

     java.awt.Color awtRed = red.toAWTColor();

-And it's also trivial to construct a DELTA Color from a java.awt.Color.
+And it's also trivial to construct a DELTA Colour from a java.awt.Color.

-    Color red2 = Color.fromAWTColor(awtRed);
+    Colour red2 = Color.fromAWTColor(awtRed);

 ## Images
-The natural extension of a Color class is an Image-class, so of course this library contains an Image-class.
+The natural extension of a Color class is an Image-class, which DELTA also contains an implementation of.
 Suppose we have loaded some image from the hard disk (possibly using ImageIO) as a BufferedImage, then we can create a DELTA Image:

     Image img = new Image(bufferedImage);